je-suis-tm/quant-trading/README.md

 For the strategy itself, we compute long term moving average and short term moving average on the close price of a given stock.
 To generate the trading signal, we implement a comparison between the moving averages of different time horizons.
 When short term moving average is above long term moving average, we long the given stock accordingly.
 Vice versa.

+Click <a href=https://github.com/je-suis-tm/quant-trading/blob/master/MACD%20Oscillator%20backtest.py>here</a> to be redirected to the script.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/preview/macd%20positions.png)

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/preview/macd%20oscillator.png)